 What do we look for in Maine Teachers of the Year?

 Maine Teacher of the Year is a program of of the Maine Department of Education and is administered by Educate Maine, a business-led organization working to advance educational attainment and readiness for work among all Mainers.
-It is made possible with the support of the our partners Maine State Board of Education and the Maine State Teacher of the Year Association, and funding by our longtime sponsors: Bangor Savings Bank (Lead), Dead River, Geiger, Hannaford, the Silvernail family, Maine State Lottery and Unum.
+It is made possible with the support of the our partners Maine State Board of Education and the Maine County and State Teacher of the Year Association, and funding by our longtime sponsors: Bangor Savings Bank (Lead), Dead River, Geiger, Hannaford, the Silvernail family, Maine State Lottery and Unum.

 The NTOY is chosen from among the State Teachers of the Year by a National Selection Committee representing the major national education organizations.
 Each year, the NTOY is introduced to the American people by the President of the United States.

 To be considered for the County and Maine Teacher of the Year award, a person must:

 Teachers can be nominated by a student or parent, co-worker or administrator, school or district committee, friend or community member.
 To be considered for the award and continue on with the TOY process, teacher candidates must submit written material to a Review Panel.

 Teachers are initially nominated to be the current year County Teachers of the Year - one of whom is selected as Maine Teacher of the Year for the following year.
 This is a rigorous process, designed by teachers, to provide candidates an opportunity to reflect on their instructional practices.

 Teachers considering participation should click here for a detailed timeline, requirements and support resources.

 County Teachers of the Year are selected by a panel representing the following stakeholder groups:

 The State Teacher of the Year is selected by representatives of the following stakeholder groups: